COP29 Bulletin Day 6: Climate march tamed and gender talks gridlocked

 African group slams “lack of significant progress”

-The chair of the African group of negotiators Ali Mohamed has raised concerns over the “lack of significant progress” as week one of COP29 comes to end.
-He said the delays risk moving into the next week but maintained that Africa is clear on its objectives and will not reach any agreement for the sake of it.
+The chair of the African group of negotiators, Ali Mohamed, has raised concerns over the “lack of significant progress” as week one of COP29 comes to an end.
+He said the delays risk moving into next week but reiterated that Africa is clear on its objectives and will not reach any agreement just for the sake of it.

-At a briefing with civil society today, Mohamed said the delayed progress on finance could result in a “stalemate”.
-He maintained Africa’s support for developing countries joint demand for a $1.3 trillion goal and said at least half of this should be in grants and concessional finance.
+At a briefing with civil society on Saturday, Mohamed said the slow progress on a new climate finance goal could result in a “stalemate”.
+He maintained Africa’s support for developing countries’ joint demand for a $1.3-trillion goal and said at least half of this should be in grants and concessional finance.

-Speaking on the international financial system, the Kenyan climate envoy said there is need for a new system which is fair to all, adding that “Africa does not need favours, just fairness.”
+Speaking on the international financial system, the Kenyan climate envoy said there is a need for a new system that works equally for all, adding that “Africa does not need favours – just fairness.”

 A year ago in Dubai, 196 countries agreed to “transition away from fossil fuels” in what became the first mention of fossil fuels in almost three decades of UN climate talks.
 Now, at COP29, delegates are having trouble deciding where to go next.